divinorum-webb/tableau-extract-refresh-hackathon/README.md

 3) Pausing all extract refresh tasks associated with a workbook or datasource.
 4) Unpausing all extract refresh tasks associated with a workbook or datasource.

-Because there is no REST API to literally pause and unpause an extract refresh task, this process makes it easy to delete all tasks associated with a workbook (or datasource) and to recreate (unpause) those tasks when the time is right.
+There is no REST API to pause and unpause an extract refresh task.
+This process makes it easy to delete all tasks associated with a workbook (or datasource) and to recreate (unpause) those tasks when the time is right.

 ### Tableau Tools